-Formative assessment of learning objectives for this course is conducted informally throughout the course via discussion, critiques, peer- and self-evaluations, journal entries, instructor feedback, small-group sharing and activities requiring participants to make sense of new knowledge and/or skills within their realm of teaching.
+Formative assessment of learning objectives for this course is conducted informally throughout the course via discussion, critiques, self-evaluations, instructor feedback, and activities requiring participants to make sense of new knowledge and/or skills within their realm of teaching.
 Additionally, three formative assessments are embedded within the course.
 Summative assessment for the course occurs in the form of a final project which requires each participant to synthesize class content and apply it within the teacher's specific teaching environment.

-Compliance with National Board of Professional Teaching Standards The National Board of Professional Teaching Standards represents the highest level of professional achievement in the continuum of teacher professional development.
+Compliance with National Board of Professional Teaching Standards

+The National Board of Professional Teaching Standards represents the highest level of professional achievement in the continuum of teacher professional development.
 There are five core principles (standards) which cover five aspects of professional educational practice: (1) commitment to students and their learning, (2) knowledge of subject matter and instructional strategies, (3) management and monitoring of student learning, (4) systematic reflection about the teaching profession to learn and grow from experience, and (5) collaborative participation in the educational learning community.